grzesk075/PythonSandbox/README.md

 To install module e.g. pytest (newest) type in shell
 > pip install -U pytest

+Library root for installed packages is *site-packages* folder in Python environment.

 On Linux pip should be installed manually (e.g. for Mint distribution)
 > sudo apt-get install python3-pip